fat2020-tutorials/Situating-Knowledge-in-FAT/index.md

 - Lee, M. K. (2018).
 Understanding perception of algorithmic decisions: Fairness, trust, and emotion in response to algorithmic management.
 Big Data & Society. https://doi.org/10.1177/2053951718756684
 - Rahman, J. (2012).
 The N Word: Its History and Use in the African American Community.
 Journal of English Linguistics, 40(2), 137–171. https://doi.org/10.1177/0075424211414807
 - Bonus!
 Here is a paper about fairness from a cross-disciplinary perspective.
 Andrew D. Selbst, Danah Boyd, Sorelle A. Friedler, Suresh Venkatasubramanian, Janet Vertesi: Fairness and Abstraction in Sociotechnical Systems.
 FAT 2019: 59-68 https://dl.acm.org/citation.cfm?doid=3287560.3287598   ]

+### Slides

+Slides for this tutorial will be uploaded soon.